The alley where Raonaid Murray was murdered

 Paparazzi nightclub was situated on Marine Road, which is just around the corner from Upper George's Street.

-The authorities investigated a possible link between Graham Dwyer and the killing after they saw him referencing Raonaid's name in one of his text messages to Elaine O'Hara.
+Interestingly, the authorities investigated a possible link between convicted murderer Graham Dwyer and the killing after they saw him referencing Murray's name in one of his text messages to Elaine O'Hara.

 When Elaine expressed her doubts that he could get away with murder, he replied: